google/WebFundamentals/src/content/en/updates/posts/2015/11/app-shell.markdown

 * **Server** will send HTML content that the client can render and use far-future HTTP cache expiration headers to account for browsers without service worker support.
 It will serve filenames using hashes to enable both ‘versioning’ and easy updates for later in the application lifecycle.

 * **Page(s)** will include inline CSS styles in a `<style>` tag within the document `<head>` to provide a fast first paint of the application shell.
 Each page will asynchronously load the JavaScript necessary for the current view.
-As we all know, CSS cannot yet be asynchronously loaded.
-Instead, we can request styles using JavaScript as it IS asynchronous rather than parser-driven and synchronous.
-We can also take advantage of [`requestAnimationFrame()`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) to avoid cases where we might get a fast cache hit and end up with styles accidentally becoming part of the critical rendering path. `requestAnimationFrame()` forces the first frame to be painted before the styles to are loaded.
+Because CSS cannot be asynchronously loaded, we can request styles using JavaScript as it IS asynchronous rather than parser-driven and synchronous.
+We can also take advantage of [`requestAnimationFrame()`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) to avoid cases where we might get a fast cache hit and end up with styles accidentally becoming part of the critical rendering path. `requestAnimationFrame()` forces the first frame to be painted before the styles to be loaded.
 Another option is to use projects such as Filament Group’s [loadCSS](https://github.com/filamentgroup/loadCSS) to request CSS asynchronously using JavaScript.

 * **Service worker** will store a cached entry of the application shell so that on repeat visits, the shell can be loaded entirely from the service worker cache unless an update is available on the network.